 Once you have figured out your cholesterol numbers, you will need to work with your doctor to identify the ideal cholesterol ratio for your body.

 Your diet and not drugs should be your first line of defense in lowering your cholesterol levels.
-You should do a combination of healthy diet and exercise as part of your strategy for prevention.
+Doing a combination of healthy diet and exercise should be part of your strategy for prevention.

 High blood pressure high cholesterol is one of the leading cause for death and disability among men and women around the world, with heart attacks the most prevalent form.